ckaestne/seai/lectures/21_security/security.md

 ![](admission-threat-model.jpg)
 <!-- .element: class="stretch" -->

-* Example: Application Front End
 * Spoofing: Attacker pretends to be another applicant by logging in
 * Tampering: Attacker modifies applicant info using browser exploits
 * Information disclosure: Attacker intercepts HTTP requests from/to server to read applicant info
 * Denial of service: Attacker creates a large number of bogus accounts and overwhelms system with requests

 ----